Reading time: 4 minutes

 Gaslighting is a form of psychological manipulation in which a person or a group covertly sows seeds of doubt in a targeted individual or group, making them question their own memory, perception, or judgment.
 It may evoke changes in them such as cognitive dissonance or low self-esteem, rendering the victim additionally dependent on the gaslighter for emotional support and validation.
 Using denial, misdirection, contradiction and disinformation, gaslighting involves attempts to destabilize the victim and delegitimize the victim’s beliefs.https://en.wikipedia.org/wiki/Gaslighting

 Not only does gaslighting sound complicated, it also sounds evil–like a tactic the devil uses to cause believers to doubt their faith in Jesus Christ.
 When used intentionally as a weapon, it is abusive.
 Note also the phrase “covertly sows.”
 This means the gaslighter tries to be sneaky.
-They don’t want the other person to catch on to what they are doing.
+They don’t want others to catch on to what they are doing.
 It’s premeditated.

 My problem with using terms like gaslighting is that they are sometimes thrown around too casually by people engaging in black-and-white thinking.
 Some things are all-or-nothing and some have gradations.
 A woman is either pregnant or she’s not.
 However, a communication technique might only look like gaslighting and not qualify as abuse.